joel97vil/xampp-web-initializer/README.md

 Feel free to create your own forks to improve the script or fix the bugs and security vulnerabilities.

 ## License
-<i>XAMPP Web Initializer</i> is a Shell based project, open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+<i>XAMPP Web Initializer</i> is a Shell and Batch based project, open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).